-Stronger Practices Original Goala Stronger Workforce Original Goals Stronger Community Engagement Original Goals We have a culture of continuous improvement.
+Stronger Practices Original Goala We have a culture of continuous improvement.
 We will: Continue to improve LCCS effectiveness, efficiency and accountability.
 Continue to evaluate the impact LCCS practices have on Lorain County's vulnerable children.
-Our workforce is informed, supported, and engaged.
+Stronger Workforce Original Goals Our workforce is informed, supported, and engaged.
 We will: Promote safe, healthy work environments.
 Improve the effectiveness of our workforce Continue to improve employee engagement.
-We are engaged with communities to meet the needs of Lorain County's vulnerable children and families.
+Stronger Community Engagement Original Goals We are engaged with communities to meet the needs of Lorain County's vulnerable children and families.
 We will: Build and strengthen community partnerships.
-Help our clients successfully access the right array of community resources.
-SECTION OBJECTIVES SECTION OBJECTIVES SECTION OBJECTIVES Develop and train on practice model Develop an onboarding and training program for supervisors Inform and Educate community about FFPA driven changes to practice Adopt a trauma informed care approach to casework Utilize new tools to support casework process and decision-making with a focus on Rapid Safety Feedback and stronger CQI support and oversight Support staff engagement on community/external committees, boards or taskforces.
+Help our clients successfully access the right array of community SECTION OBJECTIVES Develop and train on practice model SECTION OBJECTIVES Develop an onboarding and training program for supervisors resources.
+SECTION OBJECTIVES Inform and Educate community about FFPA driven changes to practice Adopt a trauma informed care approach to casework Utilize new tools to support casework process and decision-making with a focus on Rapid Safety Feedback and stronger CQI support and oversight Support staff engagement on community/external committees, boards or taskforces.
 Maximize the use of data across program areas consistent with practice standards and core values Assure the right number of high quality resource families to meet the needs of our children.